Jesse Ed Davis: Career

 Davis eventually moved to California.
 For eight years, he lived in Marina del Rey with his companion, Patti Daley, and her son, Billy.
 Through his friendship with Levon Helm, he became friends with Leon Russell, who introduced him to recording session work.

 Davis joined Taj Mahal and played guitar and piano on Mahal's first four albums.
 He played slide, lead and rhythm, country and even jazz during his three-year stint with Mahal.
-Mahal and his band were invited to England by the Rolling Stones, and they appeared as a musical guest in The Rolling Stones Rock and Roll Circus.
+In a 1967 gig, Mahal played with a young Duane Allman in attendance, and Davis' slide guitar playing on Statesboro Blues that night would ignite Allman's interest in the technique.
+Mahal and his band were later invited to England by the Rolling Stones, and they appeared as a musical guest in The Rolling Stones Rock and Roll Circus.

 He played in the "electric" disc of Mahal's double album Giant Step/De Ole Folks at Home (1969) and appeared in two songs of his fourth album Happy Just to Be Like I Am (1971).

 In 1970, Davis played on and produced Roger Tillison's only album for Atco Records, a division of Atlantic.
 Davis and Tillison − both Oklahoman − were joined at the Record Plant by Bobby Bruce (fiddle), Larry Knechtel (organ and harmonica), Stan Szelest (piano); Billy Rich (bass); Jim Keltner (from Oklahoma, drums) and Sandy Konikoff (percussion); Don Preston and Joey Cooper were vocal accompanists.
 Roger Tillison's Album was recorded live.
 It was finally released on CD by Wounded Bird Records in 2008, with Davis playing electric guitar, bottleneck (slide) guitar and banjo.

 In 1971, Davis recorded his first solo album after Atco Records signed a contract with him to record two albums with the label.
 The first was the album ¡Jesse Davis!
 (1971), which featured backing vocals by Gram Parsons and performances by Leon Russell and Eric Clapton, among others.

 Davis was close friends with Gene Clark.
 In 1971, he played on and produced Clark's second solo album, White Light, and provided lead guitar on Clark's album No Other in 1974.
 On Jackson Browne's 1972 debut album, Davis played the electric guitar solo on Browne's hit song "Doctor, My Eyes".

-After guesting with Russell on Bob Dylan's 1971 single "Watching the River Flow", and collaborating in Albert King’s Lovejoy, Davis went on to work with George Harrison, performing at the ex-Beatle's 1971 Concert for Bangladesh at Madison Square Garden, along with Ringo Starr, Billy Preston, Russell, Keltner, Clapton and others.
+After guesting with Russell on Bob Dylan's 1971 singles "Watching the River Flow" and “When I Paint My Masterpiece”, and collaborating in Albert King’s Lovejoy, Davis went on to work with George Harrison, performing at the ex-Beatle's 1971 Concert for Bangladesh at Madison Square Garden, along with Ringo Starr, Billy Preston, Russell, Keltner, Clapton and others.